 Finding perfect Outer Banks accommodations is a breeze.

-Outer Banks hotels are made up of national chains, locally owned properties and mom and pop establishments.
-Most all of them feature amenities that range from an oceanfront location, indoor or outdoor pools, hot tubs, fish-cleaning station, play and picnic area, internet access or grills.
+Made up of national chains, locally owned properties and mom and pop establishments, most Outer Banks Hotels feature amenities that range from an oceanfront location, indoor or outdoor pools, hot tubs, fish-cleaning station, play and picnic area, internet access or grills.
 And if Fido just insists on coming with you on vacation, some Outer Banks hotels are pet friendly and welcome you and your four-legger.

 Prefer Outer Banks camping?
 This area offers full-blown camping mega-resorts.
 Or, tent and trailer campers looking to get back to nature will enjoy the no-frills National Park Service Outer Banks campgrounds.